cdk8s-team/cdk8s-jenkins/README.md

 ```

 ### seedJobs
-You can define list of Jenkins Seed Job configurations here.
-For more info you can take look at jenkins [documentation](https://jenkinsci.github.io/kubernetes-operator/docs/getting-started/latest/configuring-seed-jobs-and-pipelines/).
+You can define list of jenkins seed job configurations here.
+For more info you can take look at [jenkins documentation](https://jenkinsci.github.io/kubernetes-operator/docs/getting-started/latest/configuring-seed-jobs-and-pipelines/).

 ```ts
 const jenkins = new Jenkins(this, 'my-jenkins', {